Sjeiti/ronvalstarnl/src/data/markdown/post_touch-mouse-keyboard.md

 # To determine touch-, mouse- or keyboard input and use it

-The DOM in Gecko, Blink and Webkit has no good way to determine device capabilities or user input state.
+The DOM in Gecko, Blink and Webkit has no easy way to determine device capabilities or physical user input state.

 <small>Gecko, Blink and Webkit are the engines running Firefox, Chrome and Safari respectively.
 All other browsers use one of these engines (mostly Blink).</small>